Windermere 0.5 miles.

 Two ground floor bedrooms: 1 x double with doors to patio, 1 x single.
 Ground floor bathroom with bath, shower over, basin and WC.
-Kitchen with breakfast bar and dining area.
+Kitchen with breakfast bar and dining area, leading into the conservatory which has a sofa and two tub chairs .
 First floor galleried sitting room with electric fire.

 About the location

 Windermere Train Station 1.5 miles: Ambleside 5 miles; Kendal 7 miles.